sellect/associations_challenge_7/README.md

 ######TASK #3

-**Design your model associations to retreive a customer's notes ( which includes notes associated with the customer and the notes associated with the customer's orders )**
+**Design your model associations to retrieve a customer's notes ( which includes notes associated with the customer and the notes associated with the customer's orders )**

 ####EXAMPLE OUTPUTS

-retreive customer's orders
+retrieve customer's orders

 ```ruby